yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/IMPROVEMENTS_SUMMARY.md

-# Alpha Lab IT Complaint Portal - Improvements Summary
+# AMC Complaint Portal - Improvements Summary

 ## Overview
 This document summarizes all the improvements implemented as per the requirements.